Checking Convergence When Using Hierarchical Bayes for MaxDiff

 Posterior interval plots show the range of the sampled parameters.
 The black dot corresponds to the median, while the red line represents the 80% interval, and the thin black line is the 95% interval.
 There is nothing out of the ordinary in this plot, but I would be concerned if intervals were wide or if the median was off-center.

 I have provided a brief summary of how hierarchical Bayes for MaxDiff works, explained some key diagnostic outputs, and outlined a strategy to ensure convergence.
 The challenge with hierarchical Bayes is that unlike methods such as latent class analysis, the user needs to verify that the number of iterations is sufficient before proceeding with the results.
 The convergence criteria listed in this blog post provides a way to ensure the iterations are sufficient, but in most cases, a lower number of iterations (determined using trace plots) would be enough to obtain decent results.
 I will show in future blog posts that hierarchical Bayes performs much better than latent class analysis on out-of-sample individual predictions.
-To see the R code used to run Hierarchical Bayes and generate the outputs in this blog post, see this Displayr document (you will need to sign into Displayr first).
+To see the R code used to run Hierarchical Bayes and generate the outputs in this blog post, see this Displayr document.

 This feature was made possible by the R package rstan, as well as the extremely helpful answers to my questions by Stijn Masschelein and Bob Carpenter on the Stan community forum, and the post https://www.r-bloggers.com/stancon-2018-highlights/.